HeyPublisher/amazon-book-store/readme.txt

 = Can I Use This Widget More Than Once In My Sidebar? = Yes.
 Absolutely.
 The widget will keep track of which products have already been displayed on the page and will ensure that duplicates are not shown.

+= Can I Make a Donation to HeyPublisher for Use of this Plugin? = If you wish to make a donation, please consider donating instead to the [Literary Arts](https://www.literary-arts.org/contribute/) organization.
+Literary Arts introduces high school students to the craft of writing.
+They are our kind of group!

 == Screenshots ==

 1. Widget displayed in the Widget manager.